Bureau of Reclamation to give $2.3 million to Gering-Ft. Laramie tunnel repair

-After working alongside the Bureau of Reclamation, U.S. Senator Deb Fischer and her staff were able to secure funding for the Gering-Fort Laramie tunnel repair.
+After working alongside the Bureau of Reclamation, U.S. Sen. Deb Fischer and her staff were able to secure funding for the Gering-Fort Laramie tunnel repair.

 The Gering-Fort Laramie tunnel collapsed seven months ago, impacting local farmers and economy.
 Since then, members of the Gering-Fort Laramie Irrigation District, 21st Century Equipment, Platte Valley Companies and the Oregon Trail Foundation have been working together to distribute funds to farmers impacted by the canal breach.

 Fischer, a member of the Senate Agriculture Committee, released the following statement Tuesday, Feb.
-4, following the BoR’s released its 2020 spending plan.
+4, following the Bureau of Reclamation’s released its 2020 spending plan.

 Leo Hoehn, of Scottsbluff, who has been farming the area around the canal for 15 years was excited to hear the news.